 Brown Rice Pilaf with Fenugreek Leaves | Methiwara Chawar

-- 1 bunch fenugreek or methi leave , chopped (about 3-4 cups)
+- 1 bunch fresh methi (fenugreek leaves chopped to yield about 3-4 cups)

 - 4 cups water